 - Pay attention to all correspondence you receive from the college you plan to attend.
 Once you are admitted, you will begin to receive information regarding financial aid, scholarships, and housing.

 - Apply for financial aid early.
 Colleges have different financial aid application deadlines.
 Complete the Free Application for Federal Student Aid (FAFSA) and any separate applications well in advance of the deadline.

-- Send a final SFSC transcript once you have completed the requirement for state universities and independent colleges that have articulation agreements with community colleges.
+- Send a final SFSC transcript once you have completed your degree.
 Failure to send a transcript showing the A.A. degree has been awarded could mean enrolling in additional general education courses after you transfer.

 Transcript request procedure